casudo/Hevy-Insights/README.md

 - CSV upload: PRs not shown and muscle regions missing
 - Mobile: Shrink login mode buttons
 - Mobile: After logging in, the website appears to be zoomed in
+- Implement custom filter range for plateau detection (e.g., last 10 sessions instead of the hardcoded 5 or last N days/weeks)
+- Support iFrame by modifying CSP headers in `nginx.conf`

 ---